Last Updated on November 17, 2020 by Dr Sanusi Umar MD

-This patient from Manhattan Beach, Los Angeles had a rare combination of conditions affecting her earlobes.
+This patient from Manhattan Beach, Los Angeles, had a rare combination of conditions affecting her earlobes.
 She had a tear and keloid combination on her left ear.
-Additionally, she on her right earlobe a keloid on the ear plate fold, and another on the back of the ear.
+She also had a keloid on her right earlobe, another on the ear plate fold, and one on the back of the ear.
 She initially sought surgery from a Beverly Hills surgeon, but the treatment failed to resolve the issues.
 After seven hours of surgery, her problems were still present.
 Nearly disillusioned, she found help at the Dr. U Skin Clinic.
 Dr. Sanusi Umar, aka Dr. U, was able to recommend a comprehensive, effective treatment plan to treat her earlobe keloid and perform a split ear repair.

 Keloid Scar Ear Repair for Manhattan Beach, Los Angeles Patient – Before Photos:

-The patient from Manhattan beach presented her situation to Dr. U at his Los Angeles based clinic.
+The Manhattan Beach patient presented her situation to Dr. U at his Los Angeles-based clinic.
 After an initial consultation, he decided on a course of action to exercise and repair both earlobes using keloid harnessed flaps.
 He coordinated with the radiation treatment team that administered the Genz zone radiation.

 When the body receives a cut or becomes wounded, keloids develop on the skin within the scar tissue.
-The body tries to compensate by growing scar tissue, which many times form a lump.
+The body tries to compensate by growing scar tissue, which often forms a lump.

 The symptoms of keloids in the ears are:

-- Bumpy area of the earlobe skin usually raised
+- Bumpy area of the earlobe skin is usually raised

 - An area of scar increased in size over time